Gallery: Baseball College World Series vs Wake Forest

 Related Stories

-LSU will meet Tennessee at 6 p.m.
-CT Tuesday in a game that will be televised by ESPN and broadcast on the LSU Sports Radio Network.
+LSU will face Wake Forest again at 6 p.m.
+CT Thursday in a game that will be televised on ESPN 2 and broadcast on the LSU Sports Radio Network.
+The winner of Thursday's game advances to meet Florida in the CWS Championship Series.

 LSU Baseball vs. Wake Forest (CWS) - Radio Archive